bibickette/00_arachnida/docs/README_GIF.md

-# GIF — Analyzer Documentation
+# GIF - Analyzer Documentation

 *This document complements the **Scorpion** documentation.
 For project overview and usage instructions, see the main README [here](../README.md).*

-This documentation is written to **match what `GIFAnalyzer.parse_gif()` currently extracts** in your Scorpion project, and to explain the general structure of a GIF file.

 ---